narci90/ngxTablePowerfull/README.md

     classTable: 'boostrap'               // Only supports 'boostrap' or 'material'
     language: { name: 'spanish' }        // Only values 'spanish' or 'english'. * If you want a new language or modify the existing one, you must configure it as indicated on line 100,
     onlyTable: false                     // If it is specified in true it only shows the block of the table
-    matchWordButtons: true               // Hide or show the buttons to filter by whole words and distinguish in upper and lower case

 =